-Working across media in a manner that challenges traditional modes of artistic production, Young creates works that engage with issues of race and racialization.
+Nate Young works across media in a manner that challenges traditional modes of artistic production, creating work that engage with issues of race and racialization.
 He explores the systems and objects that impact one’s beliefs.
-Often in his work, Young addresses theological themes through text, diagrams, or architectural elements.
+Often in his work, Young address theological themes through text, diagrams, or architectural elements.
 Young strips away any specific content, however, leaving behind a universal lexicon of primordial signs and symbols–arrows, circles, grids, and negative spaces–that strongly suggest meaning without in fact conveying it; a profound void, at once empty and full, that invites the viewer’s activation.
-His works contain a quiet gravitas and austerity seemingly at odds with their meticulously hand-crafted nature, prompting a post-minimalist interrogation of authority, material, and the artist’s hand.
+His works contain a quiet gravitas and austerity at odds with their meticulously hand-crafted nature, prompting a post-minimalist interrogation of authority, material, and the artist’s hand.